matrixleons/evilwaf/README.md

 ##support
-I DO NOT offer support for privide elligal issue but I  will help you to  reach your goal
+I DO NOT offer support for provide illigal issue but I  will help you to  reach your goal

 [linkedin](https://www.linkedin.com/in/matrix-leons-77793a340)